Menu

 (Werbung aus Leidenschaft und Affiliate Link)

-Seit ich das Buch „Die Hormondiät“ von Sarah Gottfried (ich berichtete hier) gelesen habe, benutze ich als Badezusatz nur noch Epsom Salz (affiliate link).
+Seit einiger Zeit habe ich Baden mit Epsom Salz (Affiliate Link) für mich entdeckt und benutze es gerne als Badezusatz.
 Ich kenne es von meinem Großvater, damals nannten wir es noch Bittersalz.
 Mein Großvater hat das Bittersalz allerdings eingenommen und ich werde dies hier nicht weiter erläutern, denn es ist etwas unappetitlich.
-Ich sage nur Darmreinigung und die Sache funktioniert mit durchschlagendem Erfolg.
+Ich sage nur Darmreinigung und die Sache funktionierte mit durchschlagendem Erfolg.
 Also Badewasser bitte nicht trinken😂🙈!

-Ich gebe zu dem Badewasser übrigens außer Epsom Salz auch noch ein paar Tropfen Öl.
-Laut Anleitung soll man dies unbedingt tun, damit die Haut nicht austrocknet.
-So duftet das Bad dann auch noch gut und man kann etwas variieren, wie zum Beispiel mit Lavendelöl zur Beruhigung.
+Ich füge dem Badewasser übrigens zusätzlich ein paar Tropfen Öl bei.
+Laut Anleitung sollte man das sogar unbedingt tun, damit die Haut nicht austrocknet.
+So duftet das Bad dann auch noch gut und man kann ein bisschen variieren, zum Beispiel mit Lavendelöl zur Beruhigung.
+Für alle, die nicht gerne baden: Baden mit Epsom Salz funktioniert übrigens auch wunderbar als Fußbad.

 (advertising with passion and affiliate link)